skfit-uni-luebeck/TermServerDFNProxy/README.md

 HTTP Strict Transport Security (HSTS)](https://https.cio.gov/hsts/).
 This is supported directly in-app, but some users may want to deploy the proxy behind a reverse proxy that handles HTTPS and HSTS for them.
 In this case, you will also need to configure the URL parameters for HTTPS, so that the app can rewrite the URLs to the correct endpoint.
 Note that this app only supports deployments behind a reverse proxy for HTTPS.
-You can connect to the reverse proxy via HTTP, but the proxy will always report HTTPS urls to the client.
+You connect to the reverse proxy via HTTP, but the proxy will always report HTTPS urls to the client.

 If you need to change the build architecture (e.g. when running on an ARM-based system), it is recommended to build the